cmkweber/jsoncommon/README.md

 Instantiate or extend from one of the provided json primitives.

 ### JsonCurrency
-Enumeration that resolves to a ISO 4217 currency.
+Enumeration that resolves to an ISO 4217 currency.

 ```typescript
 new JsonCurrency(